 The landscaping of your home is the first thing a potential buyer sees when they approach your home.
-Take some time to clear out all of the personal items and debris like lawn clippings and fallen leaves.
+Take some time to clear out all the personal items and debris like lawn clippings and fallen leaves.
 In the spring and summer, hire a professional landscaper or gardener.
 The lush texture and precise appearance of a professionally maintained yard present the home you are selling like a well-wrapped present.
-Likewise, let a professional see to your trees, edging plants, flowers and shrubs.
+Likewise, let a professional see your trees, edging plants, flowers, and shrubs.
 A few dots of colorful flowers or a crisp line of hedges will give your home more curb appeal and a distinctive look that will bring buyers by in flocks.

 2. Update the Bathroom

 The cost of remodeling an out-of-date bathroom is frequently too high for a seller’s project, but the look of a bathroom can be updated with much smaller projects.
-New fixtures on sinks, tubs, and showers are an inexpensive way to change the look of and older room.
+New fixtures on sinks, tubs, and showers are an inexpensive way to change the look of an older room.
 Fresh, neutral paint will make the room seem newer, and a stylish shower curtain can hide a multitude of tub troubles.
 If your tub, toilet, or sink is chipped, take the time to repair the porcelain.
-These repair kits can be found in the paint or fixture departments at your local hardware store and rarely cost more that fifteen dollars.
-Make sure you choose the right color, because ivory repair color on a white bathroom sink really will stand out.
+These repair kits can be found in the paint or fixture departments at your local hardware store and rarely cost more than fifteen dollars.
+Make sure you choose the right color because the ivory repair color on a white bathroom sink really will stand out.

-3. Update Kitchen
+3. Update the Kitchen

-Much like updating the bathroom, updating the kitchen can seriously aid the home selling process of your home.
+Much like updating the bathroom, updating the kitchen can seriously aid the home-selling process of your home.
 If new kitchen appliances aren’t in the budget, be sure to repair any chips and dings in the old ones.
 Replace the kitchen drip bowls on your electric range with shiny new ones, and invest in foil drip bowl liners to keep the new drip bowls looking nice.
 While you are making changes to your traditional electric range, a set of burner plates is another inexpensive kitchen improvement.
-These smooth black plates completely cover your coil burners for even heat distribution and easier clean up.
+These smooth black plates completely cover your coil burners for even heat distribution and easier cleanup.
 They aren’t quite as nice a flat surface range, but they are a step in the correct direction.